aromalanil/react-rhino/README.md

 ### RhinoProvider
 Components that use Rhino state need `RhinoProvider` to appear somewhere in the parent tree.
 A good place to put this is in your root component.

 > `RhinoProvider` takes only a single prop, `store`.
-Each entries in `store` will be converted in to a global state. <br/> <br/>Each key represents a global state and the corresponding values of the keys will become the initial value of the state.
+Each entries in `store` will be converted to a global state. <br/> <br/>Each key in `store` represents a global state and the values corresponding to them becomes the initial values of those states respectively.

 ```js
 import { RhinoProvider } from "react-rhino";